Chart Color Schemes

 Collaroy Plateau's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Collaroy Plateau shows excellent health outcomes, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
-Approximately 67% of Collaroy Plateau's total population (3273 people) has private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Health outcomes data for Collaroy Plateau shows excellent results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were very low across all age groups.
+Private health cover was exceptionally high at approximately 67% of the total population (3,273 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most prevalent medical conditions are asthma (6.1%) and arthritis (5.5%).
-78.1% of residents report no medical ailments, compared to 74.6% in Greater Sydney.
-15.0% of Collaroy Plateau's population is aged 65 and over (730 people).
-Seniors' health outcomes align with national rankings, similar to the general population.
+The most common medical conditions were asthma and arthritis, affecting 6.1 and 5.5% of residents respectively.
+A total of 78.1% of residents declared themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+The area has 15.0% of residents aged 65 and over (730 people).
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health